-The highly anticipated mass timber building tours are back for the 3rd Annual International Mass Timber Conference and promise outstanding buildings, innovative materials, and plenty of networking with global professionals on this consistently sold out event.
+The highly anticipated mass timber building tours promise outstanding buildings, innovative materials, and plenty of networking with global professionals on this consistently sold out event

 - Only available for registered attendees

 - Departs from and returns to the Oregon Convention Center

 - After the tour, join hundreds of mass timber professionals in the Exhibit Hall at 5:30 pm for a Welcome Reception